Nafta7/gulp-require-tasks/README.md

 [![][TravisLogo]][Travis]
 [![][mit-badge]][mit]

-> A module loader that lets you pass parameters to your modules.
+> A module loader for node.

 ## Installation
 ```